sav-che/TL-2/Authors/Beer, Johann Georg {std. Beer} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 41](https://www.biodiversitylibrary.org/item/103859#page/51/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 41](https://www.biodiversitylibrary.org/page/33265238) of TL-2 Suppl.
 II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Beer, Johann Georg {std.
 Beer}|first entry]] for this author

 ### Author

 \* Beer, Johann Georg (1803-1873), Austrian municipal administrator ("Stadtrath") and businessman, amateur botanist and horticulturist in Vienna, from 1859 secretary of the k.k.
-Gartenbau-Gesellschaft. (*Beer*).
+Gartenbau-Gesellschaft.
+**Abbreviated name**: *Beer*

 #### Herbarium and types